 He is no stranger to Torch Runs and carried the torch for the 2010 Olympics and the 2015 Pan American Games.
 He is very excited to run in the Final Leg in Abu Dhabi!

 Stephen has worked full time over the last 15 years at a car dealership as the lot manager.
-He continues to train at an elite level, where he hopes to claim a spot on Team Canada’s speed skating team for the 2021 Special Olympics World Winter Games in Sweden.
+He continues to train at an elite level, where he hopes to claim a spot on Team Canada’s speed skating team for the 2021 Special Olympics World Winter Games.

 BRENDAN BURKE - Special Olympics Athlete, Jackson, Wyoming (USA)